 Really darn well.

 Writing isn’t about comfort.
 Writing is about creation.
-That’s why this page links to five separate written alternatives for the five paragraph essay.
-For the next five days, I’ll be sharing a different alternative to the five paragraph essay.
-I’ll explain what it is, what you can do with it, and how it will benefit the writer, the reader, and the ideas clamoring for expression.
-At the end of the week, I’ll send out a free, subscriber-only printable pack with all of the information in these posts.
-It’s my gift to you for reading!
+That’s why this page links to five separate written alternatives for the five-paragraph essay.
+Click on the essay type below, and you’ll get an explanation of what it is, what you can do with it, and how it will benefit the writer, the reader, and the ideas clamoring for expression.
+Each page contains a link to a printable handout with the nuts and bolts of the essay type.
+Download them, print them, and keep them on hand for quick, easy access.